 That’s why writing — whether it’s writing for a magazine or self-publishing your own book on Amazon — can be such a big win for us.
 I know several sailors who make a sustainable income just off their writing, and they don’t write just for sailing magazines, either.

-That’s why I’m super excited to introduce this guest post by fellow sailor and author, Michael Robertson, who has some great tips on writing for niche-market magazines.
+That’s why I’m super excited to introduce this guest post by fellow sailor and author, Michael Robertson, who has some great tips on writing for niche market magazines.
 He’s the managing editor of Good Old Boat Magazine, and he just finished an awesome book called Selling Your Writing to the Boating Magazines (and other niche mags), so he knows what he’s talking about.
-Be sure to read through to the end to have a chance to win a copy of his book!

 Take it away, Michael!

 But first, I want to assure you of something: Your success will not hinge on how many editors are your Facebook friends, or even how talented a writer you are.
 Your success will depend only on how much you want it, whether you’re willing to learn and put in the work to make it happen.
-Because selling your writing to niche-market magazines isn’t sleight of hand or divine intervention or even the inspiration you’ve been waiting to strike, it’s work.
-You can sell your writing to any of these niche-market magazines, as long as…
+Because selling your writing to niche market magazines isn’t sleight of hand or divine intervention or even the inspiration you’ve been waiting to strike, it’s work.
+You can sell your writing to any of these niche market magazines, as long as you…

-- You are an enthusiast and can identify a magazine that caters to your special interest.
+- Are an enthusiast and can identify a magazine that caters to your special interest.

-- You like to write and you are willing to take seriously the craft of writing and the business of selling writing.
+- Like to write and you are willing to take seriously the craft of writing and the business of selling writing.